pralayaPanta/AI-900/2-ComputerVision.md

 Area of AI focusing on creating solutions that enable AI applications to see the world and make sense of it.

+##### Review Computer vision models
+- _image classification_ - classify images based on contents
+- _object detection_ - classify individual objects within an image and and identify their location with a bounding box.
+- _semantic segmentation_ - classify individual pixels
+      - provides the ability to classify individual pixels in an image depending on the object that they represent.
+- _image analysis_ - model to extract information from images
+- _face detection and recognition_ - locates human faces in an image
+- _optioncal character recognition OCR_ - detect and read text in images

 ### Convolutional Neural Networks CNNs
 - CNNs user filters to extract numeric feature maps from images, and then feed the feature values into a deep learning model to generate a label prediction.
 - How does CNN for an image classification model work: